ALEKS® (Assessment and LEarning in Knowledge Spaces)

 Register for ALEKS®

 Purchase an ALEKS access code from the Barnes and Noble Bookstore at LSSU.
-If you are uncertain as to which code to purchase, please see the ALEKS Learning Specialist in LIBR 104 first.
-Recommended access time to purchase:
+If you are uncertain as to which code to purchase, please see the ALEKS Coordinator in LIBR 103 first or call (906) 635-2365.

-Bring your receipt to the ALEKS Learning Specialist in LIBR 104 to receive your course code and a brief orientation to using ALEKS.
+Bring your receipt to the ALEKS Coordinator in LIBR 103 to receive your course code and a brief orientation to using ALEKS.

 - PC: Pentium or equivalent processor.
 Minimum 64MB RAM.
 Windows 98 or higher.